Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getProjects(asDataFrame=True)
 ```
-__Description__: Returns a list of accessible projects for the given vault.
+### Returns a list of accessible projects for the given vault.

  * __asDataFrame `bool`__ returns the json as a Pandas DataFrame.